typebytes/angular-checklist/content/architecture/use-smart-and-dumb-components.md

 # Problem

 Every major frontend framework is moving towards a component-based architecture.
 Components are a combination of HTML, JavaScript and CSS.
-If we start injecting services in every component, tightly couple them by letting it fetch its own data, we are not leveraging the power of a component-based architecture.
+If we start injecting services in every component, tightly couple them by letting them fetch their own data, we are not leveraging the power of a component-based architecture.

 # Solution